Das00130/Anti-Money-Laundering-using-Keras/README.md

 ## About Used Dataset
-This is a Synthetic Financial Datasets For Fraud Detection Link : https://www.kaggle.com/ntnu-testimon/paysim1
+This is a Synthetic Financial Datasets For Fraud Detection.
+There are 6362620 rows.

+Link : https://www.kaggle.com/ntnu-testimon/paysim1

 -Features